Country, soul singers battle in all-female 'American Idol' finale

 "You are such a powerhouse singer," judge Keith Urban said.
 "The song is like a planet exploding."

-But Harrison also earned high praise and a standing ovation with her moving rendition of "Up to the Mountain," Patty Griffin's song in honour of Martin Luther King.
+But Harrison also earned high praise and a standing ovation with her moving rendition of "Up to the Mountain," Patty Griffin's song in honor of Martin Luther King.

 "That right there is a winning performance," Jackson told the 22-year-old vocalist from Woodville, Texas.
 "It is your best performance of the night.
 Very nice."